intelia-agility/mlspecialisation/usecase2/README.md

 This case study aims to showcase the implementation of personalised prediction using regression technology and recommendation solutions to provide superior results.
 We will demonstrate that both solutions produce much better performance than all open models, based on accurate business understanding.
 Furthermore, we will show that the recommender model outperforms the regression model.

-### 3.2.3.2 Data exploration
+### 3.2.3.2 Data Exploration
 **Note:** The following analysis can be found in the 01-EDA.ipynb.

-A successful machine learning project must be based on a solid understanding of the data.Data exploration is an essential step in the machine-learning pipeline.
+A successful machine-learning project must be based on a solid understanding of the data.
+Data exploration is an essential step in the machine-learning pipeline.
 It helps to identify patterns, relationships, and anomalies in the data, which can be used to improve the accuracy of the model.
 Data exploration also helps to identify missing values, outliers, and other data quality issues that can affect the performance of the model.
 By understanding the data, we can make informed decisions about which features to include in the model and which to exclude.
 This can help reduce overfitting and improve the generalisation performance of the model.

 Exploratory data analysis (EDA) is the process of analysing and summarising the main characteristics of the data.
 EDA helps to identify patterns, relationships, and anomalies in the data, which can be used to improve the accuracy of the model.
 EDA also helps to identify missing values, outliers, and other data quality issues that can affect the performance of the model.
 By understanding the data, we can make informed decisions about which features to include in the model and which to exclude.
 This can help reduce overfitting and improve the generalisation performance of the model.

 There are different types of analysis during EDA:
 - univariate analysis, which profiles each individual feature.
 The goal is to understand the data type, missing values, and data distribution.
-- multvariate analysis, which looks into the interaction between two or even more data features.
-The goal is to identify how the data features are related to each other, especially their affiliation with the targe.
+- multivariate analysis, which looks into the interaction between two or even more data features.
+The goal is to identify how the data features are related to each other, especially their affiliation with the target.

 In our EDA, we use the library 'ydata-profile' to generate univariate profiling reports and bivariate profiling reports.
 We use plotting to analyse three-way and four-way feature interactions to identify whether any specific combination of features has an impactful correlation to the target.
 We also checked the data volume distribution imbalance and tried to find out whether the data imbalance has any connection to the target values.